xianglinlu/SyzygiumTrait/README.md

 ### Unit transformation

 We notice that ollama can transform units wisely.
-For example,
+For example, in [Sol and Parnell.
+2015.], it described inflorescence length of *Syzygium abortivum* as "1.3cm to 1.5cm".
+In prompt, We accidently set this trait column to "mm" instead of "cm".
+Out of our surprise, ollama automatically transform it to "13 - 15".
+And it works for all of the cells we've observed.

-### Redundant cloumns
+### Redundant species and column of trait
-W
+We

 ### Same prompt, but ChatGPT doesn’t work
-We also experimented the same prompt, same extracted csv file with chatGPT pro (medium level), to test if ChatGPT could make the same output
+We also experimented the same prompt, same extracted csv file with chatGPT, to test if ChatGPT could make the similiar output as ollama did.
+At very begining of this project, my ChatGPT free account could deal with 5 species and return a accurate, comprehensive result.
+However, this little prefect result only appeared once.
+It's unrepeatedable.
+We use other account to buy ChatGPT pro (medium level), it return very few content, even whole blank sometimes.
-We put the same prompt into ChatGPT, and it ususally return

-### Coverage/Accuracy
+I personlly think it resulted from the different generate logic behind ollama and ChatGPT, and it's worth further exploration.